interuss/monitoring/monitoring/uss_qualifier/scenarios/flight_planning/modify_activated_flight_intent.md

 ## Successful modification check

-All flight intent data provided is correct and valid and free of conflict in space and time, therefore it should have been modified by the USS per **interuss.automated_testing.flight_planning.ExpectedBehavior**.
+All flight intent data provided is correct and valid.
+The (already activated) provided flight intent may be in conflict with another activated flight, but only if this conflict already existed before the modification was initiated.
+Therefore, the USS should have either successfully modified the flight per **interuss.automated_testing.flight_planning.ExpectedBehavior**, or indicated that the operation is not supported.
-If the USS fails to modify the flight, wrongly indicates a conflict, or wrongly indicates the activated state of the flight, this check will fail.
+If the USS fails to modify the flight (or to indicate that the modification is not supported), wrongly indicates a conflict, or wrongly indicates the activated state of the flight, this check will fail.

 ## Failure check